nwthomas/gitops/README.md

 ## 🧱 Project Management

-Work for this repository is house in this [Trello board](https://trello.com/b/HOJMq7WP/gitops).
+Work for this repository is housed in this [Trello board](https://trello.com/b/HOJMq7WP/gitops).

 ## 📁 Project Structure